-UC wide policy requires that all draft audit reports, both printed (copied on tan paper for ease of identification) and electronic, be destroyed after the final report is issued.
+UC wide policy requires that all draft audit reports, both printed and electronic, be destroyed after the final report is issued.
 Because draft reports can contain sensitive information, please either return these documents to AMAS personnel, or destroy them.
 AMAS also requests that draft reports not be photocopied or otherwise redistributed.